NVIDIA/aistore/docs/overview.md

 - [CLI](#cli)
 - [AIS no-limitations principle](#ais-no-limitations-principle)

+## Terminology

+* [Backend Provider](providers.md) - an abstraction, and simultaneously an API-supported option, that allows to delineate between "remote" and "local" buckets with respect to a given AIS cluster.

+* [Unified Global Namespace](providers.md) - AIS clusters *attached* to each other, effectively, form a super-cluster providing unified global namespace whereby all buckets and all objects of all included clusters are uniformly accessible via any and all individual access points (of those clusters).

+* [Mountpath](configuration.md) - a single disk **or** a volume (a RAID) formatted with a local filesystem of choice, **and** a local directory that AIS can fully own and utilize (to store user data and system metadata).
+Note that any given disk (or RAID) can have (at most) one mountpath - meaning **no disk sharing**.
+Secondly, mountpath directories cannot be nested.
+Further:
+   - a mountpath can be temporarily disabled and (re)enabled;
+   - a mountpath can also be detached and (re)attached, thus effectively supporting growth and "shrinkage" of local capacity;
+   - it is safe to execute the 4 listed operations (enable, disable, attach, detach) at any point during runtime;
+   - in a typical deployment, the total number of mountpaths would compute as a direct product of (number of storage targets) x (number of disks in each target).

+* [Xaction](/xact/README.md) - asynchronous batch operations that may take many seconds (minutes, sometimes hours) to execute are called *eXtended actions* or simply *xactions*.
+CLI docs refers to such operations as **jobs** - the more familiar term that can be used interchangeably.
+Examples include erasure coding or n-way mirroring a dataset, resharding and reshuffling a dataset, archiving multiple objects, copying buckets, and many more.
+All [eXtended actions](/xact/README.md) support generic [API](/api/xaction.go) and [CLI](/docs/cli/job.md#show-job-statistics) to show both common counters (byte and object numbers) as well as operation-specific extended statistics.

 ## At a glance

 Following is a high-level block diagram with an emphasis on supported frontend and backend APIs, and the capability to scale-out horizontally.
 The picture also tries to make the point that AIStore aggregates arbitrary numbers of storage servers with local drives, whereby each drive is formatted with a local filesystem (e.g., xfs or zfs).